 UKRI Future Leaders Fellow

-Dr Kelly is an algebraic geometer, specializing in its interactions in mathematical physics and mirror symmetry.
-His research primarily is focused on the question of finding a corresponding space W to a symplectic object M so that the symplectic geometry of M is encoded in the algebraic geometry W.
+Professor Kelly is an algebraic geometer, specializing in its interactions in mathematical physics and mirror symmetry.
+Their research primarily is focused on the mirror symmetry's implications for Landau-Ginzburg models and its applications.

 The main focus of Dr Closset's research is on mathematical and 'formal' aspects of Quantum Field Theory (QFT) in the presence of supersymmetry.
-The underlying 'big question' is: How do we use supersymmetry to learn more about QFT at strong coupling?
+The underlying big question is: How do we use supersymmetry to learn more about QFT at strong coupling?
 Along the way there are beautiful mathematical structures to be uncovered.
-Many of these problems arise in string theory, or have deep relations to ...
+Many of these problems arise in string theory, or have deep relations to it.

 Professor of Mathematics

 Professor Mazzocco is a specialist in the area of integrable systems, namely mathematical problems often motivated by Mathematical Physics.
 Her research brings geometry, quantum algebra and analysis together to describe and tackle problems which have so far resisted all other methods.

 Lecturer (Assistant Professor)

 Dr Peón-Nieto's work focuses on Higgs bundles.
 These objects appeared as solutions to differential equations motivated by physics; they are to monopoles what the latter are to instantons.
 Several approaches allow to tackle Higgs bundles, be it from the differential, symplectic or algebraic geometric point of view.

 Dr van Garrel specialises in enumerative geometry, in particular log Gromov-Witten theory, in birational geometry, especially with regards to rationality questions and in the Gross-Siebert programme as the mechanism that explains mirror symmetry and constructs mirror families.